Hong Kong authorities say netting on buildings that caught fire did not meet code

 The fire broke out on Wednesday afternoon at the Wang Fuk Court complex in the suburb of Tai Po.
 It burned through seven of eight apartment towers, home to some 4,600 people.

-Hong Kong police Disaster Victim Identification Unit staff went through four of the buildings over the weekend, finding another 30 bodies that took the official death toll to 146.
-Another 100 people are still unaccounted for and 79 were injured.
+Hong Kong police Disaster Victim Identification Unit staff went through four of the buildings over the weekend.

 On Monday, Hong Kong authorities said teams were assessing the safety of the other buildings, including the one that caught fire first and suffered the worst damage.